j-mprabhakaran/wp-ansible-terraform/README.md

 Change directory to the project directory.

-run "terraform init" to initialize and download required plugins
+run "terraform init" to initialize and download required plugins.

-run "terraform plan" to review the list of AWS resources created by terraform
+run "terraform plan" to review the list of AWS resources created by terraform.

-run "terraform apply" to provision the infrastructure
+run "terraform apply" to provision the infrastructure.

 run "ansible-playbook -i aws_hosts s3update.yml" to copy the wordpress content from dev server to S3 bucket created by Terraform.